Chan Tseng-hsi

-Born and raised in Kwangtung, China, Chan moved to the British Hong Kong in the 1940s because of the Chinese Civil War.
+Born and raised in the province of Guangdong, China, Chan moved to British Hong Kong in the 1940s because of the Chinese Civil War.
 He took an entry-level job in a bank and eventually built a successful real estate business.
 According to his son Gerald, he used to loan money to his friends to pay for their children's school fees.
-His mother was a nurse who, in the 1950s, gave cholera vaccinations to the neighbourhood children in the family kitchen.
+His mother, Tan Chingfen, was a nurse who, in the 1950s, gave cholera vaccinations to the neighbourhood children in the family kitchen.

 After Gerald got a fellowship for his doctoral studies at Harvard, Chan was proud of his son, but disturbed that Gerald was taking the place of someone who couldn't pay.
 He told a friend, "We have the means to pay tuition.
 Why is Gerald taking the scholarship away from someone else?"

 In 2014, his sons Ronnie and Gerald donated $350 million to Harvard University, which named the Harvard T.H.
 Chan School of Public Health after him.
 Harvard officials said the money would be used in four areas: pandemics, including obesity, cancer, and the Ebola outbreak in West Africa; harmful environments, including pollution and violence; poverty and humanitarian crises; and failing health systems.

-In 2021, the Chan family made an unrestricted gift of $175 million to the UMass Medical School, which changed its name to UMass Chan Medical School in recognition of this donation.
+In 2021, the Chan family made an unrestricted gift of $175 million to the UMass Medical School, which changed its name to the UMass Chan Medical School in recognition of this donation.

+In March 2022, the Morningside Academy for Design was founded with a $100 million gift from the Morningside Foundation, the philanthropic arm of the T.H.
+Chan family.